p0358/Fuck_off_EA_App/README.md

 ### What if EA breaks something again?
 Will this keep working forever?

 Given they already broke the older workarounds before a few times, probably not forever.
 In any case, follow this repository for updates (*star the project ;)*) -- if the workaround stops working, I will probably try to update it to work again in the future -- contributions are also welcome.

+### If I try to launch Steam games, EA App comes up instead of Origin?

+You probably installed/updated EA App after installing Origin, and as such EA App was associated to the `link2ea://` protocl instead of Origin.
+To fix this, run through the Origin installer again.
+If you get an error that no application is assigned to the protocol, that means you probably uninstalled EA App without running the Origin installer afterwards again.

+### Does it work on Linux under WINE/Proton?

+Check out this issue for current status and directions: #3

 ### Is it safe?